-Next, apply the JTape pinstriping tape along the side of your vehicle, press the tape down firmly as you go to remove any air bubbles that could potentially mar the quality of the finish.
-Peel away the release tape sections you need to create the kind of stripe you have in mind.
+Next, apply the JTAPE pinstriping tape along the side of your vehicle.
+Press the tape down firmly to remove bubbles and avoid creases that could make the line uneven.
+Finally, peel away the release tape sections to create the stripe effect you want.

 Finally, mask off the surrounding areas with ordinary JTAPE masking tape.
 This protects them from overspray that might take away from the effect of your striping.

 An even spraying action is important when pinstriping to get the cleanest possible lines.
 Once your paint dry to the touch, but not fully cured, you can gently peel away the masking and striping tapes to reveal your work and allow you to stand back and admire your Von Dutch style result!